lahoramaker/fabstack/README.md

 [Claude conversation - mods.js MCP server](https://claude.ai/share/24baaf3f-7074-4428-b6f3-3fcd61a96c4b)

 Next step would be packaging it as DXT and try to run it non-programmatically.

+## Thanks

+Thanks to everyone that participated during the workshop and/or showed interest in this topic during the conference.
+Special thanks to Aristarco for making the colors appear at the Blender interface, once the piece was created.